 Lemnos is, in contrast to most Greek islands, less mountainous.
 There are many plains and low hills, the highest point of Lemnos is 399 meters.
 Staying on the island is very pleasant because it is versatile.
 On the island are some small forests and lots of fertile plains which include its numerous vineyards.

 The beautiful capital Myrina we consider to be the major attraction of the island.
 Here lies the imposing castle.
-The charming town erupts in the summer of life, because there are shopping streets, a picturesque fishing port, fantastic taverns, seafood restaurants, bars and ouzeri's.
+The charming town erupts full of life in the summer, because there are shopping streets, a picturesque fishing port, fantastic tavernas, seafood restaurants, bars and ouzeri's.
 In and just outisde the town are several nice beaches.
 Nice beaches are not only near Myrina but all over the island!